Room: E0.19 (Social Sciences Building)

 Maria do Mar is passionate about teaching, and is committed to emancipatory, student-centred and research-based education, inspired by critical and feminist pedagogies.

-In the year 2015/16, Maria do Mar is teaching at Warwick on SO116: Sociology of Gender and SO9C1: State of the Art of Sociology.
-Her other modules (not running in 2015/2016) include IL902: Ways of Knowing: Gender, Bodies, Power and Producing Feminist Research: PhD Workshop.
+In the year 2016/17, Maria do Mar is teaching at Warwick on SO116: Sociology of Gender, SO9B0: Feminist Theory and Epistemology - Debates and Dilemmas; Producing Feminist Research: PhD Workshop; SO9C1: State of the Art of Sociology and Philosophies of Social Science.
+Her other modules (not running in 2016/2017) include IL902: Ways of Knowing: Gender, Bodies, Power and SO249: Becoming Yourself: The Construction of the Self in Contemporary Western Societies.

 She also regularly guest lectures on gender studies and feminist theory and epistemology at undergraduate and postgraduate level at universities in Portugal, Finland, Croatia, the Netherlands, Germany and the UK.